Daniel-Liu-c0deb0t/Java-Machine-Learning/README.md

 ### Recurrent Neural Networks

 Creating a recurrent neural network is also very simple.
-Currently, only GRU cells are supported, and I used that to learn and generate some Shakespeare and Alice's Adventure in Wonderland text.
+Currently, only GRU cells are supported, and I used that to learn and generate some Shakespeare and Alice's Adventures in Wonderland text.

 Here are the hyperparameters used:
 ```java